Varhoo/django-template/README.md

 Template for deploying Django project in Docker image by Ansible script to production.

-Project is only tempalate for project.
+Project is only template for project.
 But it is possible to build and run it as default.
 For local build of docker image you can use command:

 ```